 Indemnification

-HDC agrees that it will protect, indemnify, hold harmless and defend HCWSA and its representatives, officers, employees and subcontractors (as applicable in the circumstances) (the “HCWSA Indemnified Parties”) from and against (and pay the full amount of) all liabilities, actions, damages, claims, demands, judgments, losses, costs, expenses, suits or actions and reasonable attorney’s fees, including for appeals (collectively, “Loss-and-Expense”), arising out of (1) the negligence of HDC or any of its officers, members, employees or agents in connection with its obligations or rights under this Agreement, (2) any breach by HDC of the terms of this Agreement, or (3) the performance or non-performance by HDC of its obligations under this Agreement.
+HDC agrees that it will protect, indemnify, hold harmless and defend HCWSA and itssuccessors, (the “HCWSA Indemnified Parties”) from and against (and pay the full amount of) all liabilities, actions, damages, claims, demands, judgments, losses, costs, expenses, suits or actions and reasonable attorney’s fees, including for appeals (collectively, “Loss-and-Expense”), arising out of (1) the negligence of HDC or any of its officers, members, employees or agents in connection with its obligations or rights under this Agreement, (2) any breach by HDC of the terms of this Agreement, or (3) the performance or non-performance by HDC of its obligations under this Agreement.
 HDC shall not, however, be required to reimburse or indemnify any HCWSA Indemnified Party for any Loss-and-Expense to the extent any such Loss-and-Expense is due to (a) any breach by HCWSA of the terms of this Agreement, (b) the negligence or other wrongful conduct of any HCWSA Indemnified Party, or (c) any event excusable under Section 10.3 hereof.
 A HCWSA Indemnified Party shall promptly notify HDC of the assertion of any claim against it for which it is entitled to be indemnified hereunder, shall give HDC the opportunity to defend such claim, and shall not settle the claim without the approval of HDC; provided however if HDC’s failure to timely approve any proposed settlement results in a greater Loss-and-Expense to HCWSA than if HDC has timely approved such settlement in a greater Loss-and-Expense to HCWSA than if HDC has timely approved such settlement, HDC will be responsible for the incremental increase in the Loss-and-Expense.
 These indemnification provisions are for the protection of the HCWSA Indemnified Parties only and shall not establish, of themselves, any liability to third parties.
 The provisions of this Section 10.2(c) shall survive termination of this Agreement.